carlosjz18/BEDU-HSBC/02-Java SE Básico/Sesion-01/sesion01/README.md

 ## Maven Phases

-- `validate:` validate the project is correct and all necessary information is available
-- `compile:` compile the source code of the project
-- `test:` test the compiled source code using a suitable unit testing framework.
+`validate` - validate the project is correct and all necessary information is available `compile` - compile the source code of the project `test` - test the compiled source code using a suitable unit testing framework.
 These tests should not require the code be packaged or deployed
-- `package:` take the compiled code and package it in its distributable format, such as a JAR.
+`package` - take the compiled code and package it in its distributable format, such as a JAR.
-- `integration-test:` process and deploy the package if necessary into an environment where integration tests can be run
-- `verify:` run any checks to verify the package is valid and meets quality criteria
-- `install:` install the package into the local repository, for use as a dependency in other projects locally
-- `deploy:` done in an integration or release environment, copies the final package to the remote repository for sharing with other developers and projects.
+`verify` - run any checks on results of integration tests to ensure quality criteria are met `install` - install the package into the local repository, for use as a dependency in other projects locally `deploy` - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

+## Opcionales

+`clean` - si se invoca manualmente, Maven eliminará todos los recursos generados durante la compilación y el empaquetado, borrando el directorio target.

+`site` - produce un informe en HTML acerca del proyecto mostrando la documentación del API de Javadoc y estadísticas según las herramientas de análisis que se hayan configurado.

 ## Construido con 🛠️